 - Never place pet waste near a tree or in soil because the bacteria in pet waste are potentially harmful.

 Picking up after your pet protects our health and the environment.
 Pet waste contains potentially harmful bacteria which can cause stomach illnesses and rashes in humans.
 When left on the street, pet waste can be carried by rain or melting snow into catch basins.
 These drain directly to waterways, such as the Charles River, Neponset River, Mystic River, and Boston Harbor.

 It’s the Law

 The City of Boston has a dog fouling ordinance, Section 16-1.10A of the City Code, also known as the “Pooper Scooper Law”.
 The law requires that pet owners properly dispose of waste left by their pets.
 Boston is a beautiful and historic city that is rated “very walkable”.
 However, we will only stay that way if everyone does their part to keep Boston clean.
-As Mayor Walsh recommends, “Put it in a trash barrel, don’t leave it on the sidewalk.”
+So put it in a trash barrel, don’t leave it on the sidewalk!